 1) Define creativity

-The corporates who have (until now) dominated the film industry with audience research fueled by survey after survey.
+The corporates who have (until now) dominated the film industry with audience research fuelled by survey after survey.
 Hollywood only pushes the ‘Movie’ button when a product is created that can tick all the right buttons.
 European industry filmmakers too are falling into this trap, with audience development metrics driving creativity.

 Hah!
 Phooey on that.
 What social media has done is to allow filmmakers to engage directly with audiences and learn first hand what people want.